-In this study, one in five athletes reported to nap.
-Napping is a strategy frequently implemented by athletes to extend sleep duration and short duration naps are recommended during the day (e.g. 30 min nap during lunch time) to enhance alertness.
+In this study, one in five athletes reported napping.
+Napping is a strategy frequently implemented by athletes to extend sleep duration and short-duration naps are recommended during the day (e.g. 30 min nap during lunchtime) to enhance alertness.
 When dealing with amateur and semi-professional athletes that do not have time to nap during the day, practitioners are encouraged to focus on sleep hygiene education.

 Athletes need to understand the role that sleep plays in recovery and performance.
 I recommend a group education approach with an individual or smaller group approach for the red flags.
 Practitioners can use simple sleep checklists to educate their athletes on good sleep hygiene habits.
 The number of electronic devices used was associated with an increased difficulty in falling asleep.

 These findings may be related to the suppression of melatonin from the short-wavelength light emitted by electronic devices, as can be seen in the video below.
 Although no information was obtained in the current study, some athletes may have had access to light-filtering programs on their electronic devices.
 When possible, athletes are recommended to use a combination of light-filtering and a reduction in the brightness of the device screen as I recently reviewed in Issue #21 (July 2018) of The Performance Digest.

 This is a Performance Digest snippet, available for members.

 - Evening electronic device use and sleep patterns in athletes.
 Jones MJ et al., (2019)